 Telescopes have been wiped down with alcohol wipes, and the eyepieces and smaller parts that can't be wiped down have been sanitized in a UVC light box.

-Before coming to pick up the telescope, please watch this YouTube video to learn where to park, how to use the telescope, and how to carry and transport your telescope.
+Before coming to pick up the telescope, please watch this Telescope Basics Youtube video to learn where to park, how to use the telescope, and how to carry and transport your telescope.

-When you drop off the telescope at your designated time, please bring the telescope to the same doors and wait for the planetarium staff to arrive and wave you off.
+When you are about to drop off the telescope at your designated time, email us at firstname.lastname@example.org to confirm you are on your way.
+Once you arrive, please bring the telescope to the same doors and wait for the planetarium staff to arrive and wave you off.
 We will come out after you have backed away to a safe distance.

 Thank you for your understanding and cooperation.

 Star Charts: Maps of the sky are very helpful for observing.
 Skymaps.com has an excellent star chart which is available for free year-round and is suitable for printing.
 To print a map of the sky in Madison, Wisconsin right now, or at a time not shown on our star chart above, try Heavens-Above's Interactive Star Chart.